APPLICATION

 How does it work?

 The ingredients do not need any preparation and are used readily.
-It is usually a batch operation although a larger production can be made on a continuous gas-fired rotating tumbler.
-The coating operation itself runs as follows
+It is usually a batch operation, although a more significant production can be made on a continuous gas-fired rotating tumbler.

-Pour the nuts in a gas-fired rotating pan
+Pour the nuts into a gas-fired rotating pan.

-Add a spoon of oil to prevent agglomeration
+Add a spoonful of oil to prevent accumulation.

 PROCESS